felipenlunkes/felipenlunkes/ABOUT.en.md

 ### :nerd_face: My interests

-* :seedling: I am currently learning more about JavaScript, Java, HTML/CSS and Python.
+* :bulb: I have notions of bioinformatics utilities.
+* :construction: I've been developing the [Hexagonix Operating System](https://github.com/hexagonix) in parallel as a hobby.
+* :mag: Ask me about design and implementation of operating systems, x86 assembly and C.
-* :people_hugging: I’m looking to collaborate on operating systems, open source and commercial projects (backend and DevOps).
+* :people_hugging: I'm looking to collaborate on open source and commercial projects (backend and DevOps).
-* :thinking: I’m looking for help with Hexagonix and Lunix OS operating system development.
-* :sparkling_heart: I'm currently learning more and practicing x86 Assembly and C, baremetal development and operating system implementation (Hexagonix and Lunix OS).
-Yes, that's my hobby!
+* :sparkling_heart: I'm also currently learning more and practicing x86 Assembly and C, baremetal development and operating system deployment (Hexagonix OS and Lunix OS).
+Yes, this is my hobby!
 In my free time, look for me and you will find me doing this!
+So I've been looking for help with the development of the Hexagonix and Lunix OS operating systems in my spare time.

 </div>